Buryats: History

+In the context of the Russian invasion of Ukraine since 2022, the Buryats have been reported as one of Russia's ethnic minority groups suffering from a disproportionally large casualty rate among Russian forces, reinforcing the processes of assimilation and Russification.
+Ethnic Buryats often enlist in the army because of financial reasons.

 Culture and traditions

 Relationship with nature

 The Buryat national tradition is ecological by origin in that the religious and mythological ideas of the Buryat people have been based on a theology of nature.
 The environment has traditionally been deeply respected by Buryats due to the nomadic way of life and religious culture.
 The harsh climatic conditions of the region have in turn created a fragile balance between humans, society and the environment itself.
 This has led to a delicate approach to nature, oriented not towards its conquest but rather towards a harmonious interaction and equal partnership with it.
 A synthesis of Buddhism and traditional beliefs that formed a system of ecological traditions has thus constituted a major attribute of Buryat eco-culture.